-This quick bread is buttery and moist, with lemon curd and fresh blueberries swirled throughout, then topped with a silky sweet glaze.
+This Blueberry Lemon Quick Bread is buttery and moist, with lemon curd and fresh blueberries swirled throughout, then topped with a silky sweet glaze.
 So easy and good!

 Ah, Monday.
 We meet again.
 How was everyone’s weekend?